apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

       T6UOrg3,T6UOrg4,T6UOrg5,T6UOrg6,T6UOrg7,T7UOrg1,T7UOrg2,
       T7UOrg3,T7UOrg4,T7UOrg5,T7UOrg6,T7UOrg7"
  ```
- Note: These Perm and User OUs are a prerequisite to the subsequent load script successfully running.
+ Note: These Perm and User OUs must be created prior to this sections's ARBAC sample load script being run.
- They get created during Apache Fortress Core during integration testing.
-That means the completion of those tests are a prerequisite to importing this data.
+ Those OUs are created during Apache Fortress Core integration testing inside the class named *FortressJUnitTest*.

  c.
-Next the policy load scripts performs the following:
+Next the policy load script performs the following:

  * Creates the Administrative Permissions that correspond with every Apache Fortress Rest service in this system.
  * Grants the Admin Perms to the Admin Role *fortress-rest-admin*.
- * Assigns role *fortress-rest-admin* to User *demoUser4*.
+ * Assigns the Admin Role *fortress-rest-admin* to the test User *demoUser4*.
    * Users who have been granted this role, like *demoUser4*, may call every Apache Fortress Rest service in this syteem and pass the ARBAC02 perm checks.
    * Assigned users will pass the ARBAC02 organizational checks for (only) the data contained within the Apache Fortress core junit tests.
    * Assigned users will pass *all* of the ARBAC02 role range checks.